nurpny/parallel/README.md

-## This is a simple app where a user can input information and upload a file
+# This is a simple app where a user can input information and upload a file

-## built using Express & React
+# Built using Express & React

 # To Start the App